UK Climate Investments LLP (UKCI) has been established to invest in renewable energy and energy efficiency projects in developing countries.

 UKCI will invest in green projects on commercial terms, mobilise additional private sector capital and have a transformational impact through the investments it makes.
 The joint venture will make minority equity investments of c. £10-30m into renewable energy generation and energy efficiency projects.

-UKCI has a dedicated team of investment professionals with extensive experience in emerging markets and investing in renewable energy.
-This team is supported by the wider Green Investment Group team and the Macquarie Group platform and infrastructure.
+UKCI has a dedicated team of investment professionals supported by the wider Green Investment Group team and Macquarie Infrastructure and Real Assets' global platform and networks.

 Ana Plecas is Vice President of UK Climate Investments, a joint venture between the UK Green Investment Group Limited and the UK Government’s Department for Energy and Climate Change.